Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Results

 \subsection{Early adaptation in larger landscapes}

 So far, we focused on small fitness landscapes with $L=3$ genetic units.
-It allowed us to link features of early adaptation to the probabilities of specific transitions in the fitness landscapes.
+It allowed us to link features of early adaptation to the probabilities of specific transitions in the fitness landscapes, and shed light on the impact of suppression of selection on early adaptation in concrete cases.
 However, real genotypes have many units (genes or nucleotides).
 It is thus important to extend our study to larger landscapes.
 For all this analysis, we focus on early adaptation in star-structured populations in the rare migration regime.

-\paragraph{Early adaptation in star-structured populations in larger $LK$ landscapes.} First, we consider $LK$ landscapes, and we analyze the impact of genome length $L$ and number of epistatic partners $K$ on early adaptation. \cref{fig:vs L}(A,D) shows that the ensemble mean height $\left<\bar{h}\right>$ reached in $LK$ landscapes with $L=20$ and $K=1$ displays a maximum for a finite value of $D$ for all values of $\alpha$ considered.
+\paragraph{Early adaptation in star-structured populations in larger model landscapes.} First, we consider $LK$ landscapes, and we analyze the impact of genome length $L$ and number of epistatic partners $K$ on early adaptation. \cref{fig:vs L}(A,D) shows that the ensemble mean height $\left<\bar{h}\right>$ reached in $LK$ landscapes with $L=20$ and $K=1$ displays a maximum for a finite value of $D$ for all values of $\alpha$ considered.
 This means that the most efficient early adaptation is obtained for stars with a finite number of demes, and not in the limit of very large stars.
 Recall however that demes need to be small enough for structure to matter in the rare migration regime (see above).
 In \cref{fig:vs L}(B,E), we further observe that the position of this maximum shifts towards larger values of $D$ when $\alpha$ decreases, i.e.\ when suppression of selection is stronger.
 This confirms that suppression of selection enhances finite-size effects.
 Finally, \cref{fig:vs L}(C,F) shows that the size of the overshoot of $\left<\bar{h}\right>$, with respect to its large-$D$ limit, increases with $L$, and \cref{fig:impact_of_K} shows that it decreases with $K$.
-These results are in line with those we obtained for well-mixed populations \cite{servajean2023}.
+These results are in line with those obtained for well-mixed populations \cite{servajean2023}.
 Thus, both in structured populations and in well-mixed ones, the adaptive advantage of some finite populations over large ones becomes stronger for larger genomes with few epistatic partners per genetic unit (gene or nucleotide).
 Importantly, this case is highly relevant in nature.
 For instance, pairwise epistasis has been shown to describe protein sequences well~\cite{Weigt09,Marks11,Morcos11}.